 - using data only for the purpose the consumer consented to

 - restrictions on direct marketing and overseas disclosure

 - quality and correction of data

-- information security requirements around minimum system controls, testing, monitoring, evaluation and reporting, and
+- information security requirements around minimum system controls, testing, monitoring, evaluation and reporting

 - deleting or de-identifying redundant data if it is no longer needed (with a right for the consumer to elect for their data to be deleted).

-These privacy safeguard obligations and how to comply are set out in the OAIC’s CDR Privacy Safeguard Guidelines.
+These privacy safeguard obligations and how to comply are set out in our CDR Privacy Safeguard Guidelines.

-There is also a Guide to developing a CDR policy to assist accredited data recipients and data holders prepare and maintain a CDR policy.
+Our Guide to developing a CDR policy is designed to assist accredited data recipients and data holders to prepare and maintain a CDR policy.

 What happens if there is a data breach?